Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

+In May 2017, OPEC and non-OPEC members agreed to a further nine-month extension of production cuts to first quarter of 2018.
+The compliance with the agreed production cuts and improved world economy has supported oil prices between US$45 – US$50 per barrel.
+However, operating conditions are expected to remain challenging over the next 12 months.
 The Group will continue to develop ways to increase operational efficiency, cut costs and preserve cash that will allow us to ride out the rest of the downturn and be ready for the rebound in the industry.

 Save as disclosed herein, there are no known factors or events which may affect the Group in the next reporting period and the next 12 months.